stellar-deprecated/docs/guides/concepts/test-net.md

 title: Testnet
 ---

-The testnet is a small test Stellar network, open to developers, run by the Stellar Development Foundation (SDF).
+The testnet is a small test Stellar network, run by the Stellar Development Foundation (SDF), which is open to developers.

-Stellar.org runs 3 Stellar Core validators on the testnet.
+SDF runs 3 Stellar Core validators on the testnet.

-You can connect a node to the testnet by configuring stellar-core to use this [configuration](https://github.com/stellar/stellar-core/blob/master/docs/stellar-core_testnet.cfg).
+You can connect a node to the testnet by configuring [stellar-core](https://github.com/stellar/stellar-core) to use this [configuration](https://github.com/stellar/stellar-core/blob/master/docs/stellar-core_testnet.cfg).

 There is also a [Horizon instance](https://horizon-testnet.stellar.org/) that